NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 The Vortex inflation valve fits and locks onto the NEMO Tensor valve with ease.
 This is better than we can say for some inflation valves out there.
 You blow into the bag from a distance and it fills the bag in just a few breaths.
 Then you squeeze the air from the stuff sack into your Tensor.
 It takes me about 4 not-totally full bag fills to get the Tensor nice and firm.

 My recommendation for ultralight backpackers is to ditch the Vortex bag and use an air pump instead.
-Bonus is they come with lights and can even vacuum out all the air from your pad in the morning so it'll actually fit in the sleeping pad stuff sack again.
+Bonus is that air pumps come with lights and can even vacuum out all the air from your pad in the morning so it'll actually fit in the sleeping pad stuff sack again.
 If you aren't a gram counter, the Vortex will serve you just fine.

 Durability